KudasaiCode/Statistics-formulas-practice-with-Python/README.md

-# Statistics-formulas-practice-with-Python
+I am aware there are libraries that do all of this already.

-Functions on Statistics formulas that I want to build as I learn statistics
+Simply playing around with python as I create them myself.